cuipengfei/Spikes/docker/workflow_plan.md

 When running locally, either for testing purposes or for debugging, developers should avoid using their local OS and infrastructures, instead, the code should be ran in containers.

-This is to ensure environment configuration problems can be spotted as early as possible and also to put the topology of docker containers through most frequent scrutiny.
+This is to ensure environment configuration problems can be spotted as early as possible and also to put the topology of docker containers through most frequent use and scrutiny.

 A script(or scripts) should be in place for developers to perform local testing, the existence of the extra layer brought by docker should be kept as transparent as possible.